leylabmpi/global_metagenome_diversity/README.md

 Code and notes associated with the study:

-> Youngblut et al. Incorporating genome-based phylogeny and trait similarity into diversity assessments helps to resolve a global collection of human gut metagenomes.
-Submitted
+> Youngblut et al. Incorporating genome-based phylogeny and functional similarity into diversity assessments helps to resolve a global collection of human gut metagenomes.
+Submitted.

 ## Data retrieval